1Computer1/megumin-selfbot/README.md

 Disables console logging.
 Errors are still logged.

+#### Exit on Disconnect: "exitOnDisconnect"
+Exits the process on disconnect.
+Recommended to use with uws and a process manager (eg PM2).

 ## Commands
 By default, the prefix is `/`.
 You can change this in the config.json.